Items tagged “muscle”

 Published 29 Mar 2012

-The deltoid muscle is the largest of the shoulder muscles.
+The deltoid muscle (also known as deltoideus muscle) is the largest of the shoulder muscles.
 The muscle is composed of three heads (clavicular, acromial and spinous), although electromyography suggests that there are at least seven control regions that could act independently 1.
-Summary origin: lateral 1/3 of the clavicle, acr...
+Summary origin...

-Teres major is one of the seven scapulohumeral muscles that act around the glenohumeral joint to facilitate shoulder movement.
-Summary origin: caudal two thirds of lateral border and inferior angle of scapula insertion: medial border of the intertubercular goove, which is the crest of lesser ...
+Teres major muscle is one of the seven scapulohumeral muscles that act around the glenohumeral joint to facilitate shoulder movement.
+Summary origin: caudal two thirds of lateral border and inferior angle of scapula insertion: medial border of the intertubercular groove, which is the crest of...

-The coracobrachialis is one of the three muscles of the anterior compartment of the arm.
-It sits beneath the biceps brachii, inserting via a flat tendon into the medial shaft of the humerus. origin: coracoid process of scapula insertion: via a flat tendon onto the midportion of the medial surf...
+The coracobrachialis muscle is one of the three muscles of the anterior compartment of the arm.
+It sits beneath the biceps brachii, inserting via a flat tendon into the medial shaft of the humerus. origin: coracoid process of scapula insertion: via a flat tendon onto the midportion of the medi...

-The anconeus is a small muscle in the posterior compartment of the arm at the lateral aspect of the elbow.
+The anconeus muscle is a small muscle in the posterior compartment of the arm at the lateral aspect of the elbow.
 It has little functional significance but should be differentiated from the variably present anconeus epitrochlearis at the medial aspect of the elbow.
-Summary origin: lateral epicondyle ...
+Summary origin: lateral epic...

-The articularis cubiti is a muscle in the posterior compartment of the arm: origin: posterior surface of the distal humerus insertion: posterior surface of the elbow joint capsule innervation: radial nerve action: tenses the posterior elbow joint capsule during elbow extension
+The articularis cubiti muscle lies in the posterior compartment of the arm: origin: posterior surface of the distal humerus insertion: posterior surface of the elbow joint capsule innervation: radial nerve action: tenses the posterior elbow joint capsule during elbow extension

 Flexor carpi radialis